alexding717/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram2](figure/histogram2-1.png)

-4. Calculate the mean and median total number of steps taken per day
+4. Calculate the mean and median total number of steps taken per day.

 ```r